Laserbeam31/bts-touring-networking-documentation-public/bts_touring_switches_details.md

 1. Run `end` followed by `reload` to ensure the settings are saved and therefore persist across the next reboot of the switch;

-2. **Update the documentation according to the new configuration changes!!** At very least, the documentation should have its copy of the running config updated.
-If a major change has been made, the explanatory sections must also be updated.
+2. Update the documentation, if any significant permanent change has been made.

 Running configuration:
 ----------------------